ahmetaltunfatih/LEDAW/README.md

 - LEDAW standardizes fragment labels to those in the supersystem file automatically if they are different in supersystem and subsystem ORCA output files.
 - LEDAW allows relabeling of fragments if the user is not satisfied with the fragment labeling in supersystem ORCA output file.
 - LEDAW allows specifying an alternative file in the case that an ORCA output file does not contain all necessary energy terms.
 - Method-specific (DLPNO-CCSD(T), DLPNO-CCSD, and HFLD) collection of LED terms, such as London dispersion, are done automatically.
-If an implicit solvation scheme (CPCM, SMD, etc.) is used, the code recognizes this automatically and distribute dielectric contribution to pairwise terms-
+If an implicit solvation scheme (CPCM, SMD, etc.) is used, the code recognizes this automatically and distribute dielectric contribution to pairwise terms.
 - Standard and fp-LED interaction energy maps are written on separate excel files (each on a seperate sheet).
 - LEDAW plots finally heat maps for all the LED interaction energy matrices.